What is Progressive Enhancement and why is it

 site/application) and any other user interface components must be

-enough time to read/hear and use the content, that components
+enough time to read/hear and use the content

-design your content such that it doesn't trigger seizures or
+t it doesn't trigger seizures or physical reactions

-physical reactions (e.g. things that flash or have too much
+(e.g. things that flash or have too much animation)

 for example, if your application requires that the user drag an